gdarruda/centrality-api/README.md

 ]
 ```

+The routes are defined in Router class using [Spark Framework](http://sparkjava.com).

 # Offline run

 The Main class shows an example to run the algorithm using an input text file (edges) and calculate closeness centrality for all nodes.